 The physiotherapy clinic has been particularly important, with children receiving physical supports to assist with disability and treatment from a qualified physiotherapist.

 Motorised Ambulance Vehicle - For many people living in the villages, the hospital or nearest clinic is too far away for them to get to as public transport is expensive.
 The combined cost of transport and medical fees is just too much for some families to pay and as a result many will go untreated, risking serious and sometimes fatal complications.
 Since the physiotherapy clinic began a few months ago, the ambulance has been vital in assisting disabled children and their guardians to attend.
 The Ngolowindo community are incredibly thankful and grateful to One World Trust (Oxted) who provided the bicycle, which has made such a difference to so many.
 We are seeking to purchase a minibus/ambulance to allow us to cater for greater use of the new Health Clinic.

 Food and farming - The environment is a popular topic with schools on our linking programme.
 Recently, several partnerships installed an irrigation kit in the Malawi school, which allows them to grow food even in the dry season.
 At Chitiwiri we have already seen great success with the project and as a result have installed an even bigger one at Glad Tidings, where the garden is flourishing and producing vegetables.

 With funds donated by the Michael Jackson Legacy, Starfish has created an orchard of fruit trees and trees with medicinal benefits that will benefit the community of Glad Tidings Orphan Care, as well as local primary schools.
-The aim of this project is to provide fruit to supplement diets and to educate the community about the nutritional importance of including fruit, fibre and vegetables in their diet.
+The aim of this project is to provide fruit to supplement diets and to educate the community about the nutritional importance of a varied diet including fruit, fibre and vegetables.
 There are mango, quava, lemon, pawpaw, orange and moringa trees planted in the two acre site.